Reversal test: Double reversal test

 An example may be the parameter of life expectancy, moving in the downward direction because of a sudden natural disease.
 People might intervene to invest in better health infrastructure to preserve the current life expectancy.
 If the disease is then cured, the double reversal test asks: should the investment be reversed to defund the health services created for the disease now that it is gone?
 If not, the argument proposes that people should invest in health infrastructure even if there never is a disease in the first place.
 In this case, the status quo bias is turned against itself, greatly reducing its impact on the reasoning.
 It also purports to handle arguments of evolutionary adaptation, transition costs, risk, and societal ethics that can counter the other test.

-Criticism

-Alfred Nordmann argues that the reversal test merely erects a straw-man argument in favour of enhancement.
-He claims that the tests are limited to approaches that are consequentialist and deontological.
-He adds that one cannot view humans as sets of parameters that can be optimized separately or without regard to their history.

-Christian Weidemann argues that the double reversal test can muddy the water; guaranteeing and weighing transition costs versus benefits might be the relevant practical ethical question for much human enhancement analysis.
+Christian Weidemann has noted that although sometimes useful, the double reversal test can muddy the water, because guaranteeing and weighing transition costs versus benefits might be the relevant practical ethical question for much human enhancement analysis.